jkerai1/Scrummage/README.md

 * Many more...
 Refer to the installation Readme.md file for the full list.

 **What's on the Horizon for Scrummage?**
-* Support for more crypto-currencies for the blockchain plugin
-* Public record search plugins
-* More social media site plugins
+* More plugins for other Cryptocurrencies, as well as DNS-related plugins
 * Ongoing support for the web application

 ---